 Courses in Spanish are designed to develop skills in the use of the Spanish language as well as an appreciation of the language, literature, history and culture of the Spanish-speaking peoples of the world.
 Students majoring in Spanish must complete a minimum of 33 semester hours beyond the 100-level courses.
 Certification to teach Spanish is possible for students who also complete applicable requirements of the Division of Education.
+Education majors planning to teach Spanish are required to spend at least one academic semester or a total of 15 weeks abroad studying the language for which they seek licensure.
+Although we suggest spending the entire time in one extended visit, students may combine visits to reach the total as long as one visit is a minimum of eight weeks long.
+The program and projected plan of study should be approved by the student's academic advisor in the Department of Foreign Languages prior to enrolling in the program.

-Kequiteu courses.
-SPN 201 Intermediate Spanish I 4 credits (prerequisite required) SPN 202 Intermediate Spanish II 4 credits (prerequisite required) SPN 221 Spanish Conversation 2 credits (prerequisite required) SPN 275 Introduction to Hispanic Literature 4 credits (prerequisite required) SPN 310 Spanish Civilization 3 credits (prerequisite required) SPN 311 Spanish-American Civilization 3 credits (prerequisite required) SPN 335 Advanced Composition and Conversation 4 credits (prerequisite required) HUM 285 Introduction to Intercultural Communication 3 credits At least 6 hours from the following literature classes must be successfully completed: At least 6 hours from the following literature classes m At least 6 hours from the following literature classes m SPN 263 Seminar ust be successfully completed: 3 credits (prerequisite required) SPN 263 Seminar (When topic is literature) SPN 263 Seminar (When topic is literature) SPN 375 Survey of Spanish Literature 3 credits (prerequisite required)3 credits (prerequisite required) SPN 263 Seminar (When topic is literature) SPN 375 Survey of Spanish Literature SPN 376 Survey of Spanish-American Literature 3 credits (prerequisite required)3 credits (prerequisite required)3 credits (prerequisite required) SPN 263 Seminar (When topic is literature) SPN 375 Survey of Spanish Literature 3 credits (prerequisite required)3 credits (prerequisite required)
+required courses.
+SPN 201 Intermediate Spanish I 4 credits (prerequisite required) SPN 202 Intermediate Spanish II 4 credits (prerequisite required) SPN 221 Spanish Conversation 2 credits (prerequisite required) SPN 275 Introduction to Hispanic Literature 4 credits (prerequisite required) SPN 310 Spanish Civilization 3 credits (prerequisite required) SPN 311 Spanish-American Civilization 3 credits (prerequisite required) SPN 335 Advanced Composition and Conversation 4 credits (prerequisite required) HUM 285 Introduction to Intercultural Communication 3 credits

+At least 6 hours from the following literature classes must be successfully completed: SPN 263 Seminar 3 credits (prerequisite required)

+(When topic is literature) SPN 375 Survey of Spanish Literature 3 credits (prerequisite required) SPN 376 Survey of Spanish-American Literature 3 credits (prerequisite required) SPN 463 Special Topics Seminar 3 credits (prerequisite required)